Introduction to Defensive Shooting

 The intruders then have three choices:

 Intruders often attempt to appeal to their victims' good nature to let them go, or they talk softly and reasonably while approaching their victims.
 DO NOT let them get close to you.
 Remember a person that acts, rather than reacts, has over a full second advantage in their actions.
 WHY would you let them have the advantage?
-On the other hand if the intruders attempt to run, let them go!
+On the other hand if the intruders attempt to run, LET .
+THEM .
+GO!
 Many a good person has ended up on the wrong side of the law by not letting a BG run away.

 If you have apprehended intruders and are holding them for the police, put your back to a wall/inside-corner.
 If that is not possible, have someone else you trust, cover your back.
 The BG may not be alone.